darthdeus/emacs-rebirth/README.md

 ... but sometimes it does invoke autocomplete instead of doing the expansion, for example on `fun` in `haskell-mode` it almost always autocompletes to `Functor` instead of expanding to a function.

+## Haskell Mode

+One of the main reasons why I'm using Emacs instead of VIM these days is that haskell-mode is just far superior to vim2hs.